vmware-tanzu/cartographer/rfc/rfc-0000-match-params.md

 # Motivation
 [motivation]: #motivation

-We should be able to match against supply chain params in our field selectors.
+We should be able to match against default supply chain params in our field selectors.

 # What it is
 [what-it-is]: #what-it-is